NetApp/terraform-provider-netapp-ontap/.github/copilot/code-style.md

 Please Adhere to these Standard.

 ## Directory Structure
-- New Resources and Data Sources should be kept in `/internal/provider/<api>` with the API being the based REST API that Resources and Data Sources is based off of
+- New Resources and Data Sources should be kept in `/internal/provider/<api>` with the API being the based REST API that Resources and Data Sources is based off of.
+We only make 1 level of directories for API for example if we had `storage/volumes/files` the directory would look like `/internal/provider/storage/storage_volumes_files_resource.go`
 - Function that make REST API calls should be placed in `/internal/interfaces` and be named after the REST API.
 For example `storage/volumes/files` become `storage_volumes_files.go`
 - All Resources need examples at `/examples/resources/` with the name starting with netapp-ontap followed by the resource
 - All Data Sources need Examples at `/examples/data-sources/` with the name starting with netapp-ontap followed by the resource